The City Mattress Blog

 Source: Pavel Adashkevich/Shutterstock.com

 One downside of full/double beds is that they may be too small for couples who prefer more personal space or who are taller or larger in stature.
-In addition, it’s important to note the difference between full and queen beds, as queen-size beds offer 6 inches more width and length, which can significantly affect comfort.
+In addition, it’s important to note the difference for full vs. queen-size beds as queen-size beds offer 6 inches more width and length, which can significantly affect comfort.
 However, a full/double bed can be a great option if a smaller bed is needed.

 Final Thoughts on Beds for Small Spaces

-Furnishing a small space can be tricky but, with the right bed, you can turn it into a comfortable and inviting nook.
+Furnishing a small space can be tricky, but with the right bed, you can turn it into a comfortable and inviting nook.
 We’ve gone through the five best beds for small spaces, from twin beds to full/double beds and daybeds, so you know what to look for when choosing the perfect fit for your needs.
-But now the task is to compare their pros and cons to find the one that best fits your lifestyle.
+Now, the task is to compare their pros and cons to find the one that best fits your lifestyle.